Langmuir wave filamentation in the kinetic regime. II. Weak and Strong Pumping of Nonlinear Electron Plasma Waves as the Route to Filamentation: 2+2D simulations and instability of BGK-like EPWs

 During the simulations we extract the nonlinear frequency shift $\Delta\omega^{NUM}$ from simulations by finding the wave frequency as the rate of change of the phase of $\phi_1(x=0,t)$ and subtracting the reference value $\omega_{LW}(k_z)$.
-Fig. \ref{fig:delta_W_vs_phi_EPW} shows the nonlinear frequency shift $\Delta\omega^{NUM}$ for both weak and strong pumping (denoted as ``STRONG PUMP" in the legend) obtained from simulations in comparison with theoretical ones computed using Dewar's \cite{DewarPhysFL1972} nonlinear frequency shift approximation as in Eq. \e{eq:dW_Dewar} for the cases of sudden ($\alpha=1$) and weak ($\alpha = 0.544$) pumping of EPW.
-The measured nonlinear frequency shift $\Delta\omega^{NUM}$ is nearly the same for both weak and strong pumping.
-Also $\Delta\omega^{NUM}$ is within Dewar's bounds (with $\alpha = 0.544$ and $\alpha=1$) and scales as $\Delta \omega \varpropto \sqrt{\phi_{eq}}$ for the whole range of amplitudes.
-Also we overlayed the data from Refs. \cite{BergerBrunnerBanksCohenWinjumPOP2015,BanksPrivate2016} for the comparison.
+Fig. \ref{fig:delta_W_vs_phi_EPW} shows the nonlinear frequency shift $\Delta\omega^{NUM}$ for both weak and strong pumping (denoted as ``STRONG PUMP" in the legend) obtained from simulations in comparison with theoretical ones computed using Dewar's \cite{DewarPhysFL1972} nonlinear frequency shift approximation as in Eq. \e{eq:dW_Dewar} for the cases of adiabatic ($\alpha = 1.089$) and sudden ($\alpha=1.645$) excitations.
+The measured nonlinear frequency shift $\Delta\omega^{NUM}$ is nearly the same for both weak and strong pumping and is close to $\Delta\omega^{Dewar}$ with $\alpha=1.645$.
+Also $\Delta\omega^{NUM}$ is mostly within Dewar's bounds (with $\alpha = 1.089$ and $\alpha=1.645$) and scales as $\Delta \omega \varpropto \sqrt{\phi_{eq}}$ for the whole range of amplitudes.
+Also we overlayed the data from Refs. \cite{BergerBrunnerBanksCohenWinjumPOP2015,BanksPrivate2016} for comparison.
 It shows $\sim 30\%$ smaller nonlinear frequency shift since it was produced for $k_z=1/3$, $v_{\varphi}=3.6$ and exhibits different scaling for $\phi_{eq}>0.4$.
 If we were to plot the corresponding Dewar's bounds for the parameters $k_z=1/3$, $v_{\varphi}=3.6$ we would see that their nonlinear frequency shift data are also within those bounds for $\phi_{eq}<0.4$.